cdn77/terraform-provider-cdn77/docs/data-sources/cdn.md

 - `note` (String) Optional note
 - `origin_headers` (Map of String) Custom HTTP headers included in requests sent to the origin server
 - `origin_id` (String) ID (UUID) of attached Origin (content source for CDN)
-- `origin_protection_enabled` (Boolean) Enabled origin protection can ease the load on your server or even hide it from direct incoming traffic with our proxy servers.
 - `query_string` (Attributes) Enabling this feature will ignore the query string, allowing URLs with query strings to cache properly.
 This is particularly useful if you tag your URLs with tracking/marketing parameters, for example. (see [below for nested schema](#nestedatt--query_string))
 - `rate_limit_enabled` (Boolean) When enabled, this feature limits the data transfer rate by setting "limit_rate" based on the "rs" URL parameter and "limit_rate_after" by the value from the "ri" URL parameter.
 - `secure_token` (Attributes) This feature allows you to serve your content using signed URLs.
 You can enable your users to download secured content from the CDN with a valid hash.
 Note: When you check this option, make sure to generate secured links to access your content. (see [below for nested schema](#nestedatt--secure_token))